-Resource Guide: Requirements for Service & Assistance Animals Page 13 of 20 assistance animals are not bound by weight, size, or breed restrictions.57 This means, for example, that a Pitbull who is a legitimate service or assistance animal would need to be allowed despite the City of Denver's breed ban.
+An animal can be excluded if it is an actual threat or a significant nuisance.54 Exclusion cannot be based on generalizations or stereotypes.55 Furthermore, assistance animals are not bound by weight, size, or breed restrictions.56 This means, for example, that a Pitbull who is a legitimate service or assistance animal would need to be allowed despite the City of Denver's breed ban.
 This also means that if a housing provider has a weight restriction for pets, the assistance animal is exempt from this policy.